Council

 Professor Farah Bhatti FRCS

-Professor Farah Bhatti OBE is a Consultant Cardiothoracic Surgeon at Morriston Hospital, Swansea and the Equality and Diversity Director and Careers Lead for Graduate Entry Medicine at Swansea University Medical School.
-She read Medicine at Somerville College, Oxford and completed her clinical training at Jesus College, Cambridge.
+Professor Farah Bhatti OBE is a consultant cardiothoracic surgeon at Morriston Hospital, Swansea and the Equality and Diversity Director and Careers Lead for Graduate Entry Medicine at Swansea University Medical School.
+She read medicine at Somerville College, Oxford and completed her clinical training at Jesus College, Cambridge.
 She trained at a number of prestigious units including The Royal Brompton and Harefield Hospitals, and has an MD in Transplantation from Cambridge.
 Farah is passionate about teaching, training and equality.
-She is an Examiner for the FRCS(CTh) and Chair of the Women in Surgery Forum at the Royal College of Surgeons of England.
+She is an examiner for the FRCS(CTh) and was chair of the Women in Surgery Forum at the Royal College of Surgeons of England.
+She is the lead for diversity, equity and inclusion (DEI) at the College.

 Ginny Bowbrick FRCS

-Ginny Bowbrick is a Consultant Vascular Surgeon at the East Kent Hospitals University Foundation Trust.
-She trained at Bart's, qualifying in 1989, and trained in General and Vascular Surgery in the Southeast and London prior to being appointed as a Consultant in 2005.
-She has been involved in Medical Education from the start of her consultant career when she joined the SE Thames General Surgery Specialty Training Committee of which she later became the Training Programme Director.
-As a Liaison Member of the Vascular Surgery Specialty Advisory Committee (SAC), she was the ST3 National Selection Lead in 2021 and was instrumental in separating the Vascular from General Surgery ST3 recruitment processes prior to becoming Chair of the Vascular Surgery SAC later that year.
-She also became the Head of School of Surgery for Kent, Surrey and Sussex in 2021 and a Clinical Advisor to the Medical Workforce Alignment Programme, NHSE WTE in 2022.
+Ginny Bowbrick is a consultant vascular surgeon at the East Kent Hospitals University Foundation Trust.
+She trained at Bart's, qualifying in 1989, and trained in general and vascular surgery in the southeast and London prior to being appointed as a consultant in 2005.
+She has been involved in medical education from the start of her consultant career when she joined the SE Thames General Surgery Specialty Training Committee of which she later became the Training Programme Director.
+As a Liaison Member of the Vascular Surgery Specialty Advisory Committee (SAC), she was the ST3 National Selection Lead in 2021 and was instrumental in separating the vascular from General Surgery ST3 recruitment processes before becoming Chair of the Vascular Surgery SAC for three years up until to July 2024.
+She was appointed the Head of School of Surgery for Kent, Surrey and Sussex in 2021 and a Specialist Education Advisor to the NHSE WTE Flexibility Education Reform in 2024.
+She has previously been a Clinical Advisor to the Medical Workforce Alignment Programme, NHSE WTE from 2022 to 2024.
 She has been an MRCS examiner since 2016.
-Diversity and inclusivity are extremely important to her and she is the Chair of the RCS England Pride in Surgery Forum (PRiSM) for LGBTQ+ surgeons and allies of which she was a founding member in 2021.
-She is the mother of four children, two of whom are autistic with severe learning disabilities and has been involved in regional and national projects promoting recognition and help for Neurodiverse trainees and better understanding of Autism and Learning Disabilities in patients.
+Diversity and inclusivity are extremely important to her and she is the chair of the RCS England Pride in Surgery Forum (PRiSM) for LGBTQ+ surgeons and allies of which she was a founding member in 2021.
+She is the mother of four children, two of whom are autistic with severe learning disabilities and has been involved in regional and national projects promoting recognition and help for neurodiverse trainees and better understanding of autism and learning disabilities in patients.
 She was elected to Council in 2023.

 Professor Andrew Carr FRCS